dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 The node names are composed of the label by concatenating the words in the label, with the first word starting with a lower case character, and the other words starting with an upper case character.
 So the label `Chamber music` would become the name `chamberMusic`.
-Please note that the label must be unique for a list.
+Please note that the label must be unique inside a list.
 If in a hierarchical list the same label is used several times, the node name will be expanded by adding underlines "_" at the end until the name is unique.